 However Kelly also reminds us that humanity’s endless struggle towards morality and justice, though meandering and painful, is a noble, valuable pursuit.
 The ostensibly easier alternative route of amoral materialism, taken by Gorge and many in the capitalist society in which we live, is merely transitive.

-The Ritual Slaughter of Gorge Mastromas is on at the Royal Court Theatre until 19th October 2013, for further information or to book visit here.
+The Ritual Slaughter of Gorge Mastromas is at the Royal Court Theatre until 19th October 2013.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for The Ritual Slaughter of Gorge Mastromas here: